April 20, 2018

 It’s time to start thinking of a vacation as a necessary part of a happy life.
 With a bit of planning, a weekend away or your summer bucket list activities don't have to blow the family budget.
 Make it a priority and save for your time away like you save for other seasonal expenses.
 Automatic savings apps can be helpful.

 Set aside a certain amount each month for your vacation fund.
 Even a small amount taken from each paycheck and stashed away in an envelope can help make your vacation dreams come true.

 Vacation Rental by Owner (VRBO) and Airbnb opened a whole new world to people who love to travel.
 People who own property in desirable areas can rent their home, cabin, condo, or second home for a fee through these online portals.

-Renters can filter results by location, price range, bedrooms, bathrooms, and choose amenities like a furnished kitchen, swimming pool, or proximity to popular tourist destinations.
+Vacationers can filter results by location, price range, number of bedrooms, number of bathrooms, and choose amenities like a furnished kitchen, swimming pool, or proximity to popular tourist destinations.

 Hotels are always an option, but they are often more expensive than the much larger and better-equipped homes and apartments for rent on these two websites.

 If you do need or want to stay in a hotel.
 Take a look at the many websites that can help you find hotel discounts.
 Or take a look at your current credit card rewards and benefits, you might have hotel rewards you weren't aware of.

 Even fast food and snacks at the gas station add up fast on vacation.
 Not only are they bad for your budget, but they can cause avoidable tummy troubles for kids.

 If you are driving to your destination, pack a cooler with bottled water and favorite beverages.
 It’s much less expensive to buy those things at the grocery store a few days before the trip.